 The performance of the REIT's MHCs and the performance of the REIT are dependent on future events and are, therefore, inherently uncertain.
-The track records of Flagship Communities, LLC, which the REIT acquired the initial portfolio of MHCs and manufactured homes from, and MHC Management, LLC, d/b/a SSK Communities, which managed such initial portfolio prior to the REIT's acquisition thereof, and their affiliates prior to the IPO cannot be relied upon to predict future events due to a variety of factors, including, without limitation, varying business strategies, different local and national economic circumstances, different supply and demand characteristics, varying degrees of competition and varying circumstances pertaining to the real estate markets.
+The track records of vendors of properties prior to the REIT's acquisition thereof, cannot be relied upon to predict future events due to a variety of factors, including, without limitation, varying business strategies, different local and national economic circumstances, different supply and demand characteristics, the addition of public company costs of the REIT, varying degrees of competition and varying circumstances pertaining to the real estate markets.